 Allergen-Free Prepared Foods

-Balance Cafe offers “Sustainedibility”, with a rotating menu of food options that are made free of the top eight most common allergens (wheat, milk, eggs, soy, peanuts, tree nuts, fish and shellfish).
+Balance Cafe offers “Sustainedibility”, with a rotating menu of food options that are made free of the top nine most common allergens (wheat, milk, eggs, soy, peanuts, tree nuts, fish, shellfish and sesame), plus gluten.
 Food served at Balance Cafe is prepared in a completely self-contained, allergen-free kitchen, with dedicated cold storage, cook and serve ware, dishwasher and a specially trained team of chefs to ensure safety and avoid cross contact.

 Students can find a variety of allergen-free grocery items at several restaurants and markets on campus.
 Village Market, an on-campus specialty grocery store in Poly Canyon Village, specializes in a wide offering of gluten, dairy, and soy-free products.
 Students can purchase foods with their First-Year Student Dining Plans and work with the helpful staff to find food options to meet their specific nutrition needs.
 Campus Market, the centrally located on-campus grocery store, offers a gluten free product section, gluten free frozen entrées, Cal Poly meats and dairy alternative products.